 My preference is the Thai basil.
-The smell is stronger and just gives dishes an amazing and powerful flavor.
+The smell is stronger and gives dishes an amazing and powerful flavor.

-- Basil oil is perfect for bread and bread sticks dipping.
+- Basil oil is perfect for bread and breadsticks dipping.

-Making herb oils are simple.
+Making herb oils is simple.
 The video below demonstrates how to make basil oil but you can apply the same method to pretty much every herb oil out there.

 Note that basil oil is very different from basil essential oil.
 You should not consume basil essential oil.

-If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them, you may want to check out How to Grow Hair Healthy & Long with Natural Oils.
+If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them when it comes to hair, check out How to Grow Hair Healthy & Long with Natural Oils.